Auckland Museum © Siyamalan

-Situated on The Domain, an extensive central city parkland on one of Auckland's extinct volcanic hills, the Auckland Museum overlooks the city and the attractive Waitemata Harbour.
+The Auckland Museum overlooks the city and the attractive Waitemata Harbour.
 It is one of the most visited attractions in the city, housing a remarkable collection of Maori and Pacific Island artefacts and cultural displays.
 Originally built as a World War I Memorial in 1929, the building was dedicated to the memory of New Zealand victims in both World War I and II.
 The 'New Zealand at War' exhibition has since been joined by extensive displays about the people and the country, its cultures, art and natural history.
-There is a Children's Discovery Centre on the middle floor.
-For many, a highlight of a visit to the museum, is the Maori cultural performance of song and dance, performed three times daily, providing an entertaining insight into Maori mythology and history.
+A highlight is the Maori cultural performance of song and dance, performed three times daily.